 Most G-Class owners feel that their stock suspension is a little too stiff.
 Our selection of coil springs and shocks help resolve that issue.
-Below, find some general information on how to decide between shocks and springs our customers buy most often.
+Below, find some general information on how to decide between suspension and steering ítems for the G-Class that our customers buy most often.

 DECIDING TO CHANGE SHOCKS/SPRINGS

 See our most FAQ on this topic down below.
 To soften the ride, shocks will handle most of the job of improving ride comfort.
 Our very rough (non-measured) estimate is that shocks make up approximately 75-85% of the difference in ride comfort.
 The balance will come out of a change in springs.

 Viking Offroad does not currently offer springs to keep your ride height the same.
 If your springs are in good shape, keep them and only change your shocks.
 If you are looking to lift your truck, we recommend you change your springs to either of the brands we offer.
 Both offer a two-inch lift.
 Even though you will see it being done by some auto shops, we do not advise lifting your G-Wagen above 2 inches because it can damage your suspension.
 See further info below.

 The shocks are listed in order of preference for ride comfort.
 They are listed with price and approximate lead time for getting the shocks out the door and shipped to begin transit.
 Read the respective product pages for updated information on pricing and lead times):